ammbra/crafty-goblin/README.md

 ## Working with DevSpace

 Project [task-buddy](https://github.com/ammbra/crafty-goblin/tree/main/task-buddy) contains the application on which DevSpace was demonstrated.
+Script `setup.sh` is based on this example: https://github.com/devspace-sh/devspace/tree/main/examples/spring-boot-mysql

 ### Generate the k8s manifests